kikutabryan/foxy-tutorial/README.md

 touch video_subscriber.py
 ```

-Copy and paste the following code into the python file `video_subscriber.py`:
+Open the file `video_subscriber.py` with a text editor and copy and paste the following code into the python file:

 ```python
 import rclpy